code-423n4/2022-10-blur-findings/data/enckrish-Q.md

 ## [L-4] Centralization of privileges
 The contracts use `ownerOnly` modifier for many crucial setter functions and can break the protocol if someone gets the access to the owner wallet.
 Consider using a multi-sig wallet or making a DAO the owner to decrease the risks.

+## [L-5] Use `type(uint256).max` for `Order.expirationTime` for oracle cancellations
+Currently orders with expirationTime set to 0 are settleable at any time subject to fulfillment of other conditions.
+Since by default it is set to 0 only, missing initialization will cause issues.
+It is suggested to set it to `type(uint256).max` explicitly, for oracle cancellations to prevent this.

 # Non-Critical

 ## [Q-1] `pragma abicoder v2` may be omitted